LielAmar/Defeating-Frogger-with-AI/README.md

     ```

 #### Plots
-Here is the plot of the training process of the model:
 ![NEAT 99% win rate](./graphs/neat 99 percent.png)

 As you can see, after the ~20th generation, our model constantly gets above 20 fitness score.
 Getting above 15 fitness score means the model had won the game.